 Sleep safety has long been a serious and emotive issue for parents.

-Sleep safety has long been a serious and emotive issue for parents.
 With the introduction of side-sleeping cribs, they have achieved a delicate balance of how to safely soothe, feed and bond with your baby during the night without sharing a bed.

-So, you’ve decided to hit the road (or the rails or the skies or the high seas) with one or more of your little bundles of joy.
+So, you’ve decided to hit the road with one or more of your little bundles of joy.
 A daunting prospect for many, but far from impossible.
 There is plenty of advice out there on how to make your journey, and your stays away from home, as relaxed and enjoyable as possible.
 Who knows?
-Your holiday meant end up actually feeling like a holiday!
+Your holiday might end up actually feeling like a holiday!

 We only seem to have had a couple of chilly days so far this year, but when the cold snap comes (and come it will) no one wants to be left with their pants down (so to speak).